- This event has passed.

-Hungry Ears: A Panel with Naomi Okuyama, April Banks, Sara Daleiden, and Elana Mann
+Hungry Ears: A Panel with Audrey Chan, Sara Daleiden, and Naomi Okuyama

 April 8, 2021 @ 5:00 pm - 6:00 pmFree

-Hungry Ears is a virtual panel that will examine ongoing art and equity issues in Santa Monica, a city rocked by recent protests.
-This conversation will consider a number of local projects including the Belmar History + Art public art project by April Banks, Lives that Bind, an exhibition at Santa Monica City Hall and the Art of Recovery initiatives, one of which will be taking place at 18th Street Art Center.
+Hungry Ears is a virtual panel that will examine ongoing art and equity issues in the greater Los Angeles area, a region that is reckoning with vast inequalities, systemic racism and Covid-19 recovery.
+This conversation will consider a number of local projects including: The Care We Create, a large scale mural on the façade of SoCal ACLU by Audrey Chan, the Art of Recovery initiatives organized by Sara Daleiden, one of which taking place at 18th Street Art Center, and Belmar Art + History, a public artwork in Santa Monica administered by Noami Okuyama.
 This conversation considers how artists and arts administrators can be key community organizers in movements for social change.
+The event will culminate with a percussive performance by Corey Fogel involving Elana Mann’s instruments.

 The sculpture works in the exhibition were first created and exhibited in the fall of 2020 at Artpace, San Antonio, TX.
 These pieces are intended for use in protest spaces, and although each instrument functions differently, they all prioritize a range of sounds and body types to amplify the human voice.